 After visiting the Millenium wheel it’ll be too late to see any other attractions, so we suggest heading to Knightsbridge on the tube and walking to Harrods, a world-famous department store and a great place to spend a couple of hours.

 Piccadilly offers an excellent range of places for dinner.
-Since you have to get up early the next day, we suggest not staying out until very late.
+Since you have to get up early the next day, try not to stay out too late!

 We shall begin the day at the Tower of London.
 Since the visit will take you most of the morning, we recommend getting there as early as possible.